aiidateam/AEP/008_easy_to_use_code_registry/readme.md

 ### Registry page to show/upload new configures

-- From start only maintain one plain folder for every domain in aiida-core-registry to store all information of computer/code setup.
+- From start only maintain one file named with domain name for every domain in aiida-core-registry to store all information of computer/code setup.
 (TOML/YAML/json)
 - Upload the new entities can be done by add/change the file through GitHub interface.
 - This basically solve the issue for how to make user easily contribute the new config without much effort on designing web interface to upload and for reviewing.
 - For the advanced user, it can be a bonus design if the folder can be download and store in the local `.aiida` folder and for setuping much easily with from reading the folder if it exist.
 The proof of concept see https://github.com/aiidateam/aiida-code-registry/pull/62.
 Not only the config of one code/computer setup but all computer/code configs of a profile can be exported into a particular format that can be store in the aiida config folder.
 It can be then shared and for easy load the configs.
 The idea is bring up by ltailz.